ome/omero-metadata/README.rst

 **ROIs**

-If the target is an Image or a Dataset, a csv with ROI-level and Shape-level data can be used to create an ``OMERO.table`` (bulk annotation) as a ``File Annotation`` linked to the target object.
+If the target is an Image or a Dataset, a ``CSV`` with ROI-level and Shape-level data can be used to create an ``OMERO.table`` (bulk annotation) as a ``File Annotation`` linked to the target object.
 The ROI identifying column can be an ``roi`` type column containing ROI ID, and ``Roi Name`` column will be appended automatically (see example below).
 If a column named ``shape``